 the day on which the consumer credit is terminated or otherwise ceases to be in force.

-The provisions of s 6 of Schedule 2 are unchanged..
-However, the dictionary of the CR Code 2025 in s 5 contains definitions of some components of CCLI which were varied in the Previous Code following proposals from the Review.
+The provisions of section 6 of Schedule 2 are unchanged..
+However, the dictionary of the CR Code 2025 in section 5 contains definitions of some components of CCLI which were varied in the Previous Code following proposals from the Review.

 Subsection 6(2) of Schedule 2 requires credit reporting bodies, in conjunction with other credit reporting bodies and credit providers, to contribute to the development and maintenance of common descriptors of types of consumer credit (an aspect of CCLI).
 Under subsection 6(3) of Schedule 2, credit providers must then use these descriptors when disclosing information to credit reporting bodies.